chasimm3/dota_project/README.md

   - [X] xlsx
 - [ ] Import additional data from the API, including in-depth match stats.
 - [ ] Build up a suite of PowerBI reports to get the ball rolling for the users.
+- [ ] Update Fact_Matches to pull from all staging files rather than the latest only.

 See the [open issues](https://github.com/chasimm3/dota_project/issues) for a full list of proposed features (and known issues).